grantsrb/advanced_lane_lines/README.md

 **Advanced Lane Finding Project**

+This was a project completed for Udacity's Self Driving Car Engineer nano degree.

 The goals / steps of this project were the following:

 * Compute a camera calibration matrix and distortion coefficients given using a set of chessboard images.